utdata/icj-cli-tools/lectures/bash/moving-around.md

 You can reference the "root" or the top level of whatever server or machine you are on even if you don't know the name of it, by starting your path with a slash like this: `/scripts/file01.py`.
 That's called a **root-relative** path.
 If you know the root-relative path to a file or folder, you can always find it no matter what directory you are currently in.

-### Absolute-relative paths
+### Absolute paths

-And absolute path includes the domain or computer name.
+An absolute path includes the domain or computer name.
 If I reference `http://utdata.cmcdonald.com/scripts/file01.py` in my code or script, it will only work if I'm on `utdata.cmcdonald.com`.
 If I move that script to another computer or server, it will still try to pull from `utdata.cmcdonald.com` instead of the version on the new computer.

 ## man